-It cannot be emphasized enough that the Supreme Court has made very clear that the active supervision standard is a rigorous one.
-The Court has held that the gravity of the antitrust violation of price fixing requires exceptionally clear evidence of the state's decision to supplant competition.
-Ticor, 504 U.S. at 639.
+competition.
+Ticor, 504 U.S. at 639, see also Joshua Rosenstein, Comment, Active Supervision of Health Care Cooperative Ventures Seeking State Action Antitrust Immunity, 18 Seattle U.L.
+Rev. 329, 335 (1995).
 Active supervision requires that the state must "have and exercise ultimate authority" over the challenged anticompetitive conduct.
 Patrick v.
-Burget, 486 U.S. at 101 (emphasis added).
+Burget, 486 U.S. 94, 101 (1988) (emphasis added).
 The state's supervision must be so comprehensive that private agreements will be shielded only when the "the State has effectively made [the challenged] conduct its own."
 Id. at 106.
 The Supreme Court has also held that active supervision requires state officials to engage in a "pointed re-examination" of the private conduct.
 Midcal, 445 U.S. at 106.
-As the Ticor Court put it, "[m]uch as in causation inquiries, the analysis asks whether the State has played a substantial role in determining the specifics of the economic policy."
-504 U.S. at 635; Respondent's Memo at 16.

-In Ticor, the Supreme Court quoted language from earlier lower court cases setting out a list of organizational and procedural characteristics relevant as the "beginning point" of an effective state program:
+In Ticor, the Supreme Court quoted language from New England Motor Rate Bureau v.
+FTC, 908 F.2d 1064, 1071 (1st Cir.
+1990), setting out a list of organizational and procedural characteristics relevant as the "beginning point" of an effective state program: